 Twenty-six species of fish are present within the waters of Pipestone Creek.
 Pipestone Creek provides habitat for the federally endangered Topeka Shiner, a minnow averaging 2-3 inches in length.
 Due to the rare nature of the Topeka shiner, monitoring is conducted annually to assess the health of the Pipestone Creek population.
-(For information about the Pipestone fish populations and how they're monitored, check out the article at the bottom of the page.)
+(For more information, check out the articles at the bottom of the page.)

 Minnows and Carps (Cyprinidae)

 Common names: Topeka Shiner, Common Shiner, Bigmouth Shiner, Red Shiner, Sand Shiner, Central Stoneroller, Common Carp, Brassy Minnow, Bluntnose Minnow, Fathead Minnow, Southern Redbelly Dace, Blacknose Dace, Creek Chub

 Appearance: Although most are small (less than 12"), these fish do vary greatly in size, so that's not a reliable indicator.
 However, there are some shared characteristics: minnows have one dorsal fin along with an anal fin which is located farther forward than on similar fish such as suckers.
 Minnows also don't have teeth in their jaw, but have teeth-like structures on their pharyngeal bone (which supports gill tissues) which they use to grind their food against a pad.